saranshhardaha/Covid19-avail/README.md

-# 💻 An Open Source website where you can search for COVID19 resources in your city 🏙.
+# 💻 An Open Source website where you can search for COVID19 resources in your city 🏙 using Social Media.

 ![GitHub forks](https://img.shields.io/github/forks/5tupidbrain/Covid19-avail)